-At the request of the Agency, the Community or a State, there shall be consultations about any question arising out of the interpretation or application of this Agreement.
+Switzerland and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.

-The Community and the States shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
-The Board shall invite the Community and the State concerned to participate in the discussion of any such question by the Board.
+Switzerland shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
+The Board shall invite Switzerland to participate in the discussion of any such question by the Board.

-Any dispute arising out of the interpretation or application of this Agreement except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by the Agency, the Community and the States shall, at the request of any one of them, be submitted to an arbitral tribunal composed of five arbitrators.
-The Community and the States shall designate two arbitrators and the Agency shall also designate two arbitrators, and the four arbitrators so designated shall elect a fifth, who shall be the Chairman.
-If, within thirty days of the request for arbitration, the Community and the States, or the Agency, have not designated two arbitrators each, the Community or the Agency may request the President of the International Court of Justice to appoint these arbitrators.
-The same procedure shall apply if, within thirty days of the designation or appointment of the fourth arbitrator, the fifth arbitrator has not been elected.
-A majority of the members of the arbitral tribunal shall constitute a quorum, and all decisions shall require the concurrence of at least three arbitrators.
+Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by Switzerland and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: Switzerland and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
+If, within thirty days of the request for arbitration, either Switzerland or the Agency has not designated an arbitrator, either Switzerland or the Agency may request the President of the International Court of Justice to appoint an arbitrator.
+The same procedure shall apply if, within thirty days of the designation or appointment of the second arbitrator, the third arbitrator has not been elected.
+A majority of the members of the arbitral tribunal shall constitute a quorum, and all decisions shall require the concurrence of two arbitrators.
 The arbitral procedure shall be fixed by the tribunal.
-The decisions of the tribunal shall be binding on the Agency, the Community, and the States concerned.
+The decisions of the tribunal shall be binding on Switzerland and the Agency.